Primidone (By mouth)

 How to Use This Medicine:

-- It is best to plan your doses so they are evenly spaced during the day.
-Talk with your doctor if you have questions about when to take this medicine.
+- Plan your doses so they are evenly spaced during the day.
+Talk with your doctor or pharmacist if you have questions about when to take this medicine.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Do not freeze.